Stock market today: Wall Street drifts as bitcoin bounces again

 NEW YORK (AP) — U.S. stocks are drifting Wednesday and edging a bit lower from their all-time highs.

-The S&P 500 was down 0.1% in midday trading, continuing a quiet and listless run since it set a record last week.
-The Dow Jones Industrial Average was down 69 points, or 0.2%, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 0.5% lower a day after pulling within 0.1% of its record set in 2021.
+The S&P 500 was down 0.1% in afternoon trading, continuing a quiet and listless run since it set a record last week.
+The Dow Jones Industrial Average was down 74 points, or 0.2%, as of 12:08 p.m.
+Eastern time, and the Nasdaq composite was 0.3% lower a day after pulling within 0.1% of its record set in 2021.

 Treasury yields were also holding relatively steady in the bond market after a report said the U.S. economy likely grew a touch slower at the end of 2023 than earlier estimated.
 The growth was nevertheless still solid, as the economy continues to defy expectations of a recession despite high interest rates meant to bring down inflation.

-Nvidia was one of the heaviest weights on the market, dipping 1.4%.
-It’s been on a breathtaking run as it rides Wall Street’s frenzy around artificial-intelligence technology, which has raised criticism that its price has gone too far, too fast.

-It and a small group of other huge stocks have been disproportionately responsible for the S&P 500's run to records, which is often a concerning signal, according to Scott Wren, senior global market strategist at Wells Fargo Investment Institute.
+Apple and Google's parent company, Alphabet, were among the heaviest weights on the market.
+Those stocks are among a small group that has been disproportionately responsible for the S&P 500's run to records, which is often a concerning signal, according to Scott Wren, senior global market strategist at Wells Fargo Investment Institute.
 Broad gains among a wide variety of stocks are typically a more favorable sign that strength can continue.

 That has helped bitcoin's price top $61,000 for the first time since 2021.
 It’s pulling closer to its record of nearly $69,000 after rising more than 40% this year so far.